Dad0u/pythonStuff/README.md

 # pythonStuff
-Classes in python that could be useful in numerous projects
+Classes in python that could be useful in some projects